 Transportation and storage statistics - NACE Rev. 2

-The transportation and storage services sector accounted for 8.0 % of the total workforce in the EU in 2016.
+The transportation and storage services sector accounted for 8.1 % of the total number of persons employed in the EU in 2017.

 This article presents an overview of statistics for the European Union’s (EU) transportation and storage services sector, as covered by NACE Rev. 2 Section H. It belongs to a set of statistical articles on 'Business economy by sector' .